 She knew Hudson would put up a fight.
 Expected nothing less.
 But now was not the time for bravery.
 She had to choose her words carefully.
 She had only one chance to convince him.
 One chance to keep him and Vonn alive.

-She reached up, framed his face with her hands, and looked straight into his eyes.
+She reached up, cupped his cheeks with her hands, and looked straight into his eyes.
 She needed him to see how sure she was.
 How right.
 “No, my love, this is not how this will go down.
 You’ve fought.
 You’ve fought bravely.
 But each of us has our own load and this one is not yours to bear—it’s mine.
 Do this for me.
 For Vonn.
 For a chance.”

 She turned to Vonn.
 “Go under the bed.
 Find the false door and climb inside.”